How Health Benefits Work

 -

-In person or by mail to any Division of Public Assistance (DPA) office
+In person or by mail to any Link-county-human-services-agency

 - By phone at 1-800-478-7778.

-If you use an application form, you can also apply for other benefits at the same time, such as Adult Public Assistance (APA), SNAP (formerly Food Stamps), and Alaska Temporary Assistance Program (ATAP).
-If you apply for Medicaid online, you have to apply for other benefits separately.
+If you use an application form, you can also apply for other benefits at the same time, such as Adult Public Assistance (APA), Gloss-Food-Stamps, and Gloss-TANF.
+If you apply for Medicaid-short online, you have to apply for other benefits separately.

-Usually, once you are approved for Medicaid, you will continue to qualify as long as your situation doesn’t change.
+Usually, once you are approved for Medicaid-short, you will continue to qualify as long as your situation doesn’t change.
 If your income, immigration status, residency, or household size changes, you need to report within 10 days of when you know about the change.
-You can report these changes to the Division of Public Assistance (DPA) by calling 1-800-478-7778, by fax to 1-888-269-6520, by email to hss.dpa.offices@alaska.gov, or in person at any Division of Public Assistance (DPA) office.
+You can report these changes to the Division of Public Assistance (DPA) by calling 1-800-478-7778, by fax to 1-888-269-6520, by email to hss.dpa.offices@alaska.gov, or in person at any Link-county-human-services-agency.

-When you report your changes, the DPA will tell you whether you will continue getting Medicaid or if you have new health coverage options, like individual coverage with subsidies or the Working Disabled Medicaid Buy-In program.
+When you report your changes, the DPA will tell you whether you will continue getting Medicaid-short or if you have new health coverage options, like individual coverage with subsidies or the Medicaid-buy-in-short program.

 Learn more